Hamled/googctf-2019/reversing/dialtone/NOTES.md

   1. Place that double into a new buffer (4x size of original) at modified index * 4
   1. Place a 0.0 double in the location one past where we placed the double in previous step
 1. Then, *a whole bunch of crap*

+... a long time passes ...

+I've been continuing to investigate the decompilation results in Ghidra, slowly reversing the functions mentioned above.
+I decided to start building my own C code version of everything I found, hopefully as a better reference when looking at the to-be-determined bits.

+To build: `gcc -o dialtone -lm -lpulse -lpulse-simple dialtone.c` (need libpulse libraries installed)

+Because it's not finishd, the while loop checking for success never finishes.